-Electricity is generally available although it is not uncommon to have electricity down for periods of time or for hotels to shut it down for several hours at night.
+Electricity is generally available; although it is not uncommon to have electricity down for periods of time or forhotels to shut it down for several hours at night.
 Extra batteries or battery packs are helpful for cameras/phones and other electronic equipment.
 You will need an outlet adapter to convert to a standard US plug.
-Should you wish to bring hair dryers, curling irons, etc. it is best to bring one that is dual voltage for international travel.
-(While phones and computers can generally be plugged into their 240v system, you can also bring a converter to adapt other electronics from their 240v system to the 110v US system.)
+Ghana primarily uses plug types G and D. Should you wish to bring hair dryers, curling irons, etc. it is best to bring one that is dual voltage for international travel.
+You can also bring a converter to adapt other electronics from their 230v system to the 110v US system.